-- Noise-All B-P Build Alternatives and the F-B LGA from the intersection of 34th Street and L Street to Oswell Street, would have significant and unavoidable noise impacts on some noise-sensitive receivers even after mitigation measures are applied because they are located outside the area where a noise barrier would be fully effective or because the noise barrier would not fully mitigate the impact.
-In addition, the F-B LGA from the intersection of 34th Street and L Street to Oswell Street would have a significant and unavoidable impact on 16 vibration-sensitive receivers located within 275 feet of the alignment.
-No significant and unavoidable noise or vibration impacts would result from the CCNM Design Option or the Refined CCNM Design Option due to project design features that would reduce noise for sensitive receivers at the Nuestra Señora Reina de La Paz/César E. Chávez National Monument (La Paz). - Safety and Security-Under Alternative 5, the impact of the displacement of the Los Angeles County Sheriff's Department Lancaster Station, even with implementation of mitigation, would be significant and unavoidable.
+- Safety and Security-Under Alternative 5, the impact of the displacement of the Los Angeles County Sheriff's Department Lancaster Station, even with implementation of mitigation, would be significant and unavoidable.
 With implementation of mitigation, the new Los Angeles County Sheriff's Department Lancaster Station would be designed and constructed to be consistent with local land use plans and would be subject to separate site-specific analysis under CEQA.
 Development of new and/or expanded facilities would comply with local site development and permitting processes, including impact fees and CEQA analysis.
 However, because the exact location and extent of construction that would be required for the relocation of such facilities is unknown, it is conservatively determined that the impact of relocating the Los Angeles County Sheriff's Department Lancaster Station under Alternative 5 would be significant and unavoidable under CEQA.
 For Alternatives 1, 2, and 3, the CCNM Design Option, the Refined CCNM Design Option, and the F-B LGA from the intersection of 34th Street and L Street to Oswell Street, no significant and unavoidable impacts related to safety and security would occur. - Socioeconomics and Communities-The B-P Build Alternatives would result in significant and unavoidable impacts related to the permanent displacement and relocation of local businesses from construction.
-Alternatives 1, 2, and 3 would displace 231 businesses, and Alternative 5 would displace 285 businesses.
+Alternatives 1, 2, and 3 would displace 311 businesses, and Alternative 5 would displace 329 businesses.
 The gap analysis identified that the Lancaster-Palmdale area has an inadequate number of business spaces in which to relocate the displaced businesses.
 Many of the potential impacts from the construction of new commercial and industrial space are likely to be avoided or mitigated; however, because project-specific details cannot be known, it is possible that the construction and operation of new commercial and industrial space could result in significant and unavoidable impacts under CEQA.
 The F-B LGA from the intersection of 34th Street and L Street to Oswell Street, the CCNM Design Option, and the Refined CCNM Design Option would not result in significant and unavoidable impacts related to business displacement.

 The B-P Build Alternatives would result in significant and unavoidable impacts on community facilities.
-All B-P Build Alternatives would displace four community facilities.
+Alternatives 1, 2, and 3 would displace two community facilities, and Alternative 5 would displace five community facilities.
 Although implementation of mitigation measures will reduce impacts related to disruptions to activities and services at those facilities, because the exact location and extent of the construction that would be required to relocate such facilities is unknown, it is conservatively determined that the impact of relocating these community facilities would be a significant and unavoidable impact for all B-P Build Alternatives.
 The F-B LGA from the intersection of 34th Street and L Street to Oswell Street, the CCNM Design Option, and the Refined CCNM Design Option would not result in significant and unavoidable impacts related to business displacement.